apeatling/ollama-voice-mac/README.md

 2. Select System Voice and Manage Voices...
 3. For English find "Zoe (Premium)" and download it.
 4. Select Zoe (Premium) as your System voice.

+## Other languages
+You can set up support for other languages by editing `assistant.yaml`.
+Be sure to download a different Whisper model in your language and change the default `modelPath`.